Skip to content Skip to footer navigation

 Here's how we put hair dryers through their paces to give you useful results.

-A good hair dryer will leave you with healthy, soft, smooth and shiny hair, while a less than desirable product will leave your hair feeling dry, frizzy and lifeless.
-Whether you buy one from a department store or salon supplier, many come with features that promise a professional result, but can they deliver the goods?
+A good hair dryer should leave you with healthy, soft, smooth and shiny hair, while a less than desirable product one leave your hair feeling dry, frizzy and lifeless.
+Whether you buy one from a department store or salon supplier, many come with features that promise a professional result.
+But can they deliver the goods?

-We put each hair dryer through performance testing in our CHOICE labs as well as a user trial to give you an idea of how easy they are to use.
-Read on to find out how we put them to the test.
+We put a range of hair dryers through performance testing in the CHOICE labs and in a salon to give you an idea of how easy they are to use and how well they work.

 How we choose what we test

 With so many to choose from, what makes us choose one hair dryer to test over another?
-As with most of our product testing, our aim is to test the most popular models on the market, and what you are most likely to find at retailers.
+As with most of our product testing, our aim is to test the most popular models on the market, and what you're most likely to find in stores.

 Performance

-We test the performance of hair dryers in our in-house lab by assessing:
+We test the performance of hair dryers in our in-house lab by assessing the following.

-• Airflow speed we measure the range of airflow speeds at the lowest and highest settings, 15cm from the front of the air outlet.
-A good range of airflow speed is useful for styling.
+Airflow speed: We measure the airflow speeds at the lowest and highest settings, 15cm from the front of the air outlet.

 Ease of use